cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 This section details the encoding of the 'extensions' field.
 The 'extensions' field is encoded as a CBOR array where each extensionID is encoded as either a CBOR int or a CBOR OID tag.
 If 'extensionID' is encoded an int (see {{extype}}),the sign is used to encode if the extension is critical and the 'critical' field is omitted.
 Critical extensions are encoded with a positive sign and non-critical extensions are encoded with a negative sign.

 The 'extnValue' OCTET STREAM value field is encoded as the CBOR byte string 'extensionValue' except for the extensions specified below.
-The 'extensionValue' for the extensions mandated to be supported by {{RFC7925}} are encoded as follows:
+The 'extensionValue' for the extensions mandated to be supported by {{RFC7925}} and {{IEEE-802.1AR}} are encoded as follows:

 * basicConstraints.
 If 'cA' = false then extensionValue = -2, if 'cA' = true and 'pathLenConstraint' is not present then extensionValue = -1, and if 'cA' = true and 'pathLenConstraint' is present then extensionValue = pathLenConstraint.